-AS summer comes to an end, the fall colors were showing at Canaan Motor Speedway for race nine of the NHKA series.
+As summer comes to an end, the fall colors were showing at Canaan Motor Speedway for race nine of the NHKA series.
 Blake got the chance to battle it out once again against race director Mike Camarra.
-This time Blake was able to take the lead in the final lap of the pre-final race to win first place.
-On the next round, Mike was able to hold first.
-The fall colors were beautiful at the track and Blake was able to get some great photos taken by professional racing photographer B.Stengel of 22photos.net.
+This time Blake took the lead in the final lap of the pre-final race to win first place.
+On the next round, Mike held first.
+The fall colors were beautiful at the track and Blake had some great photos taken by professional racing photographer B.Stengel of 22photos.net.

-Along with a lot of good racing at NHMS for race eight of the NHKA summer series, Blake got to check out the sites at the New England Museum of Racing located right outside of the track.
-He was able to spend some time with some great folks there including Jack and his wife who run the place.
+Along with a lot of good racing at NHMS for race eight of the NHKA summer series, Blake got to check out the sites at the New England Museum of Motorsports located right outside of the track.
+He spent time with some great folks there including Jack and his wife who run the place.
 If you love racing you don't want to miss this place.
 After visiting the museum on Friday, Blake got down to business and took first place in Saturday's race.

 Blake was able to learn some crucial racing skills this weekend when he got the rare opportunity to race with his karting mentor and NHKA Race Director Mike Camarra.
 Mike was gracious enough to get out on the track with Blake at this two-day racing weekend as the field was light in the LO 206 Senior class at this event.
 The battle was on when Blake and Mike hit the track.
 After plenty of jockeying back and forth for the lead Mike took the lead to win.
 On day two, it was clear Blake had been taking mental notes .
 After once again battling back and forth for the lead, Blake was able to pull ahead with just one lap to go.
 Unfortunately a loose spark plug caused Blake's engine to fail in that last lap, dropping him back to second place.
 Even though it was a tough loss, Blake was thankful for the chance to learn from the very BEST!
 Thanks Mike for being such a great racing mentor.
 Blake did take fastest lap time for the race at 1:14:573.